fa-patrik/fa-client-app-agent/README.md

 #### Roles

-Finally, to be able to login and use FA Client Portal, assign your user the following roles:
+Finally, to be able to login and use FA Client Portal, assign your user the below roles.

-*Normal user*- can log in as itself and execute all features on behalf of themselves.
+##### Normal user- can log in as itself and execute all features on behalf of themselves
 * fa-clientportal: ROLE_CLIENT_ACCESS
 * fa-back: ROLE_CLIENT_PORTAL

-*Impersonating user*- can impersonate someone else (view from their perspective) but cannot execute any features.
+##### Impersonating user- can impersonate someone else (view from their perspective) but cannot execute any features
 * fa-clientportal: ROLE_IMPERSONATE
 * fa-back: ROLE_CLIENT_PORTAL_IMPERSONATE

-*Advisor user*- can impersonate someone else (view from their perspective) and execute all features on behalf of them.
+##### Advisor user- can impersonate someone else (view from their perspective) and execute all features on behalf of them
 * fa-advisor: ROLE_USER
 * fa-back: ROLE_CLIENT_PORTAL